 To Access the Vintage Phone Dial Mechanism

 1) Place a piece of sticky tape over the clear centre dial cover and pull if off quickly to safely remove the clear plastic centre dial cover.

 This process is shown in the picture below:

-3) Remove the small wire retaining clip from the vintage telephone dial, this is easily removed with your fingers (see picture below)
+3) Remove the small wire retaining clip from the vintage telephone dial, this is easily removed with your fingers (see the picture below)

 6) Then apply a small amount of thin "watchmaker’s oil" onto a cotton bud and use the cotton bud to clean out the dial governor cap.
-NEVER use WD40 as this will cause the dial to fail in a few months, its one of the worst thing you can use on these vintage telephone dials.
+NEVER use WD40 as this will cause the dial to fail in a few months, its one of the worst thing you can use on these iconic vintage telephone dials.